Grammar and punctuation

 re-sign (sign again)

-re-form (join up again)
+re-form (form again)

 coordinate